AdeleD/react-select-multiple/README.md

 ]
 ```

-* selectors [bool]: if set to true, it display links to select all/none options in one click
+* selectors [bool]: if set to true, it display links to select all/none options
 * selectAllLabel [string]: the "select all" label
 * selectNoneLabel [string]: the "select none" label
 * checkedByDefault [array]: a list of preselected options.
 Example: